tomburger64/React-Scrimba-Course/meme-generator-fail/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-personnal note: Okay 5 seconds in, Vite my beloved ily, wdym I don't have to do the create root thing anymore please marry me
+personnal note: Okay 5 seconds in, Vite my beloved, what do you mean I don't have to do the create root thing anymore please marry me